AbdelrahmanAbdeldaim/CppND-System-Monitor/README.md

 * `format` applies [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) to style the source code
 * `debug` compiles the source code and generates an executable, including debugging symbols
 * `clean` deletes the `build/` directory, including all of the build artifacts
+* `Run` deletes the `build/` directory, compiles the source code,and generates and run executable.